gasmith-nutanix/mincli/README.md

 mincli
 ======

-A minimal shell client with a websocket backend
+A minimal shell client with a websocket backend.